Thor Halvorssen (human rights activist): Awards and recognition

-John Strausbaugh described as a Halvorssen as a "conservative operating in fields more often associated with liberals .. who champions the underdog".
+John Strausbaugh described Halvorssen as a "conservative operating in fields more often associated with liberals .. who champions the underdog".
 Neoconservative columnist James Kirchick described Halvorssen as having a "burning desire to right the countless injustices of this world".

-The magazine The Economist pointed out that the Oslo Freedom Forum strucks a different tone than organisations like Amnestry International or Human Rights Watch.
+The magazine The Economist pointed out that the Oslo Freedom Forum struck a different tone than organisations like Amnestry International or Human Rights Watch.
 "Given his conservative ideas, Mr Halvorssen's list of heroes and rogues might differ from that of say, Claudio Cordone, the acting head of Amnesty".
 It praised their event as being spectacular, competition and "on its way to becoming a human-rights equivalent of the Davos economic forum".

 University of Pennsylvania president Judith Rodin honored Halvorssen's achievements by awarding him the Sol Feinstone Award for protecting student speech.
 In 2018, Halvorssen was awarded the Millennium Candler Justice Prize, honoring leadership in effecting positive social change, presented at the Millennium Gate Museum.